GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-06-14-deploying-alpas-app-to-heroku.md

 heroku create
 </pre>

  This will create an app in your account and set it as a remote for this project.
-Logging into your account via the browser navigate to the `App > Settings` section and click on `Reveal Config Vars`.
+Logging into your account via the browser navigate to the <span class="code-snippet">App > Settings</span> section and click on <span class="code-snippet">Reveal Config Vars</span>.

- You will now be able to add in all the contents of your `.env` file (which you copied over to your `.env.development` previously).
+ You will now be able to add in all the contents of your <span class="code-snippet">.env</span> file (which you copied over to your <span class="code-snippet">.env.development</span> previously).
 Some additional important variables to add:

 <ul class="bg-light py-2">
   <li><span class="code-snippet">APP_HOST = 0.0.0.0</span>  This binds your app to run on <span class="code-snippet">0.0.0.0</span> rather than localhost (<span class="code-snippet">127.0.0.1</span>) which is essential for Heroku.
 Remember, you need to be using Alpas 0.16.3 or greater to get this to work.</li>
   <li><span class="code-snippet">GRADLE_TASK = shadowJar</span> This tells Heroku how to build your gradle project.</li>
 </ul>

-Some variables will need to be altered/removed compared to your `.env` file:
+Some variables will need to be altered/removed compared to your <span class="code-snippet">.env</span> file:
 <ul class="bg-light py-2">
   <li>Any of the <span class="code-snippet">DB</span> configs - we will add these once we have provisioned a Heroku database</li>
-  <li>APP_PORT - this should not be added as we're dynamically deriving this from our PortConfig.kt file</li>
+  <li><span class="code-snippet">APP_PORT</span> - this should not be added as we're dynamically deriving this from our <span class="code-snippet">PortConfig.kt</span> file</li>
   <li><span class="code-snippet">APP_LEVEL = prod</span> this will put your app into production mode</li>
 </ul>

 ### Setting up MySQL

-On Heroku navigate to `Resources` and search for mysql.
+On Heroku navigate to <span class="code-snippet">Resources</span> and search for mysql.
 Heroku supports a number of MYSQL database providers, I've used [JawsDB](https://elements.heroku.com/addons/jawsdb) successfully so feel free to use that but any should work fine.
 Once installed click on the add-on in Heroku, this will take you to its dashboard page which has some important information:

 * The host url
 * The username - note this will most likely not be root and be automatically provisioned